nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 ### CONSTANTS
 Constants prefixed by a PERCENT followed by a SPACE, exist only in assembler source-code.
-They act as a absolute-addresses or immediate value when assembled - and used.
+They act as absolute-addresses or immediate valueis when assembled - and used.
-Exessive bits are cut of to fit the destination.
+Exessive bits are cut off to fit the destination.

         % <identifier> <int-literal>